Skip to content

 Retractable webbing lanyards.

-All ropes (finished & cut lengths Shock absorbers).
+All ropes (finished & cut lengths shock absorbers).

-Webbing sling anchors, temporary static lines Work positioning lanyards.
+Webbing sling anchors, temporary static lines.

-12MONTHLY INSPECTION
+12-MONTHLY INSPECTION

-Anchors, Line & Rail systems.
+Anchors, line & rail systems.

-Tripods, pulleys, hardware Self-retracting lifelines/inertia blocks (type 2 & 3).
+Tripods, pulleys, hardware self-retracting lifelines/inertia blocks (type 2 & 3).

-how do I clean my webbling PPE?
+How do I clean my webbling PPE?
 Personal protection equipment should be cleaned periodically using a specialist cleaner or a mild detergent and water.
 Wash with a soft, non-abrasive brush or sponge and allow to air dry after removing the excess water with a dry cloth.

 Can I continue to use my height safety PPE if it has been impacted from a fall?
 Immediately withdraw from use any equipment that has been impacted or been used to arrest a fall.